aritraghsh09/GaMPEN/README.md

 An updated record of GaMPEN's trained models and catalogs produced are maintained [here](http://gampen.ghosharitra.com/)

+## Attribution Info.
-Attribution Info. ------------Please cite the above mentioned publication if you make use of this software module or some code herein.
+Please cite the above-mentioned publication if you make use of this software module or some code herein.

 ``` tex
 @article{Ghosh2022,